-However, early commencement was previously not available for exchange offers that are not subject to Rule 13e-4 or Regulation 14D (i.e., where the subject securities are not registered under Section 12 of the Exchange Act).
-The SEC rules now permit issuers and third-party bidders to commence an exchange offer immediately upon the filing of a registration statement covering the bidders securities in all exchange offers (i.e., for U.S. and non-U.S. target companies and whether or not the subject securities are registered under the Exchange Act), under specified conditions.
+Early commencement previously was not available for exchange offers that are not subject to Rule 13e-4 or Regulation 14D (i.e., where the subject securities are not registered under Section 12 of the Exchange Act).
+The SEC rules now permit issuers and third-party bidders to commence an exchange offer immediately upon the filing of a registration statement covering the bidders securities in all exchange offers (i.e., for US and non-US target companies and whether or not the subject securities are registered under the Exchange Act), under specified conditions.
 Rule 162(b) will permit early commencement for "Regulation 14E only" exchange offers only where the bidder provides withdrawal rights in the offer to the same extent as would be required under Regulation 14D or Rule 13e-4.
 If there is a material change in the information provided to target security holders, the bidder must disseminate revised materials as required under Rules 13e-4(e)(3) and 14d-4(d) under the Exchange Act and must hold the offer open with withdrawal rights for the minimum time periods specified in those rules.